Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Numerical analysis: methodology and discussion

 \paragraph{$\bf{M_{1}>{10}^{12}}$ GeV:} Once again, $Y_B=0$ here for the present model.\\

-A compact presentation of the final numerical results regarding $Y_B$ is given in Table \ref{tf}.
+A compact presentation of the final conclusions regarding $Y_B$ from the numerical analysis is given in Table \ref{tf}.

-Before concluding this numerical discussion we would like to emphasize one point.
-Though we had earlier mentioned the numerical difficulties in solving the Boltzmann equations for each data point within the entire 3$\sigma$ parameter ranges of $m_D$, we are able to perform the job only for a few data points in that range.
-However we see that there is no specific variation of $Y_B$ with the chosen data points.
-For example, given a normal ordering of the light neutrino masses, we take the data set that corresponds to the worst fit point ($\chi^2_{max}$) and solve the Boltzmann equations for $M_1<10^9$ GeV; this gives us a negative final value of $Y_B$ contrary to the result obtained in the best fit ($\chi^2_{min}$) case.
-For the other data points also, the variation of $Y_B$ with the parameters of $m_D$ is random and varies widely from one neutrino mass model to another \cite{28,29,30,31}.
-This conclusion is true for all mass regimes (except for $M_1>10^{12}$ GeV where $\sum\limits_{\lambda}\varepsilon^\lambda_1=0$ and hence $Y_B$ vanishes) as well as for an inverted ordering.
-Table \ref{tf} shows that an inverted mass ordering is not favored in this model.
-However, {\it we cannot completely rule out this mass ordering here since $Y_B$ randomly fluctuates with the model parameters.} There may exist certain data sets in the allowed 3$\sigma$ ranges for which the proper value of $Y_B$ can be generated even with an inverted light neutrino mass ordering.
-A similar statement needs to be made about baryogenesis in the $\tau-$flavored regime (${10}^{9}$ GeV $<M_{1}<{10}^{12}$ GeV).
-While it is disfavored in our model, it cannot be totally ruled out.
+We would like to make a further statement before finishing this numerical discussion .
+Though we had earlier enumerated the difficulties in numerically solving the Boltzmann equations for each data point within the entire 3$\sigma$ parameter range of $m_D$, we have been able to perform the task only for a few data points in that range.
+We actually find that there is no monotonic variation of $Y_B$ with the chosen data points.
+For example, given a normal ordering of the light neutrino masses, suppose we take the data set that corresponds to the worst fit point ($\chi^2_{max}$) and solve the Boltzmann equations for $10^9{\rm~GeV}<M_1<10^{12}$ GeV.
+Such a procedure yields a negative final value of $Y_B$ contrary to the result obtained in the $\chi^2=0.003$ case.
+For the other data points also, $Y_B$ varies widely with the parameters of $m_D$ from one neutrino mass model to another \cite{28,29,30,31}.
+This conclusion is true for all mass regimes (except for $M_1>10^{12}$ GeV, where $\sum\limits_{\lambda}\varepsilon^\lambda_1=0$ and hence $Y_B$ vanishes) as well as for an inverted mass ordering of the light neutrinos.
+Table \ref{tf} shows that, for data points close to the best fit values, an inverted mass ordering is not favored in this model.
+However, {\it we cannot completely rule out this mass ordering here since such is not the case as one moves further away from the best-fit values while still remaining within the $3\sigma$ range}.
+There may exist certain data sets (e.g. $\chi^2=1.67$) in the allowed 3$\sigma$ ranges for which the proper value of $Y_B$ can be generated even with an inverted light neutrino mass ordering.